lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

 Although ``rot_par=0.`` is the most commonly used value, the user is free to select any angle.

-In case the user selects an angle that would cause the rotator to slew to a position outside the valid range, the task will fail and raise an exception.
+In case the user demands an angle outside the valid range, the task will fail and raise an exception and not slew to the demanded position.

   >>> await tcs.slew_icrs(...)
   ---------------------------------------------------------------------------